-Interior Mirror
+Interior Mirrors

 Vehicles with a manual rearview mirror can be adjusted to see clearly behind the vehicle.
 Hold the mirror in the center to move it up or down and side to side.
-To reduce headlamp glare during nighttime use, push the tab forward for daytime use and pull it for nighttime use.
+Adjust the mirror to avoid glare from the headlamps behind you.
+Push the tab forward for daytime use and pull it for nighttime use.

-Vehicles with the automatic dimming feature will automatically reduce the glare of lights from behind the vehicle.
+Vehicles with the automatic dimming feature will automatically reduce glare from the headlamps of the vehicle behind you.
 The dimming feature comes on and the indicator light illuminates each time the vehicle is started.

-See Automatic Dimming Rearview Mirror on page 3-52 for more information.
+See Automatic Dimming Rearview Mirror on page 2-21 for more information.